A brief overview of Boosted’s features and limitations for the creation of accessible content.

 .sr-only-focusable class.
 This will ensure that the control becomes visible once focused (for sighted keyboard users).

-Bootstrap includes support for the
+Boosted includes support for the

 prefers-reduced-motion media feature.
-In browsers/environments that allow the user to specify their preference for reduced motion, most CSS transition effects in Bootstrap (for instance, when a modal dialog is opened or closed) will be disabled.
+In browsers/environments that allow the user to specify their preference for reduced motion, most CSS transition effects in Boosted (for instance, when a modal dialog is opened or closed) will be disabled.
 Currently, support is limited to Safari on macOS and iOS.

 - Web Content Accessibility Guidelines (WCAG) 2.0